 As I said, this is a journey and like you, I’m still learning so please add your own tips in the comments below.
 We’d just luve to learn from you as well!

 What Is A Zero Waste or Low Waste Lifestyle?

-Zero waste is a lifestyle approach that is based on encouraging recycling, reducing waste, repurposing items and working to throw fewer things away.
-The four R’s of a zero waste lifestyle are:
+Zero waste living is a lifestyle approach that is based on encouraging recycling, reducing waste, repurposing items and working to throw fewer things away.
+The four R’s of a zero-waste lifestyle are:

 You may have seen headlines of people reducing the waste they generate at home every year to a single jar.
 This is an extreme example as the goal of zero waste is not to produce no waste but rather to lower the waste you generate in everyday life as much as practically possible.

 Unfortunately, there is no such thing as “away”, our waste collects in all kinds of surprising places including the stomachs of sea birds and marine animals.
 Studies have shown that plastic can be found in 90% of sea birds, shocking right?
 That statistic is enough to make me not want to buy plastic ever again, but unfortunately, it’s not always that simple!

 Most of the plastic and other items that we throw away is just shifted to another location such as a landfill, the ocean or sometimes a recycling plant.
 On occasion, our waste is turned into energy by use of controversial energy to waste plants that emit greenhouse gasses.
 With this said even though plastic and waste a big issue it’s not our only problem, we’re facing a climate crisis and waste reduction is one link in the environmental chain.